 The syndrome polynomial will be ‘zero’ if no error is detected and non-‘zero’ if an error is detected, with the most significant bit S0 taken as the coefficient of the highest power of X.

-NOTE – A possible implementation of the syndrome polynomial generator is described in figure C-2.
+NOTE – A possible implementation of the syndrome polynomial generator is described in figure 3-7.
 For each frame, the shift register cells are initialized to ‘zero’.
 This initialization differs from that performed for the 16-bit CRC described in other CCSDS books, for which the cells are initialized to all ‘ones’.
 The codeword includes n bits, that is, (n-32) information message bits plus the 32 bits of the Cyclic Redundancy Check.
 All the n bits of the codeword are clocked into the input, and then the storage stages are examined.
 For an error-free block, the contents of the shift register cells will be zero.
 A non-zero content indicates an erroneous block.

-Figure 3C-2 : A Possible Implementation of the Decoder
+Figure 3-7 : A Possible Implementation of the Decoder